Quantum Geometric Exciton Drift Velocity: Magnetoexcitons in Heterostructures

 Fig. \ref{G_MoS2_K_results} illustrates representative results for a magnetoexciton in a graphene-MoS$_2$ heterostructure.
 In this example there is a hole with spin such that it lies in the highest energy MoS$_2$ valence band of the $K'$ valley, and an electron in the $K'$ valley of graphene.
 Panel (a) shows the energy dispersions for the three lowest-lying excitons of this structure.
 One surprising notable feature is a minimum at momentum $|{\bf K}| \ell \approx 0.45/\ell$.
 Because of the long-wavelength treatments we adopt for our single-particle Hamiltonians, the exciton ground state is rotationally degenerate.
 An interesting possibility to consider in this context is what would happen should enough excitons be created at low temperature that they Bose-condense.
 The resulting state will spontaneously break not just a U(1) symmetry associated with exciton number \cite{Paquet_1985,Fertig_1989}, but a second U(1) symmetry associated with rotations.
-Because of the dipole curvature, this would be detectable as a macroscopic dipole moment developing in the system.
+Because of the quantum geometric dipole, this would be detectable as a macroscopic dipole moment developing in the system.

-Panels (b) and (c) illustrate the {\it deviation} of the dipole curvature $\delta {\mathbfcal D}$ from the single Landau level results presented in Section \ref{section:LandauLevels}, ${\bf K} \times \hat{z}\ell^2$.
+Panels (b) and (c) illustrate the {\it deviation} of the quantum geometric dipole $\delta {\mathbfcal D}$ from the single Landau level results presented in Section \ref{section:LandauLevels}, ${\bf K} \times \hat{z}\ell^2$.
 This computed correction is oriented along ${\hat K} \times \hat{z}$ and adds to the single Landau level result, {\it enhancing} the exciton dipole moment.
 One interesting consequence of this is that, in a uniform electric field, according to the semiclassical equations of Section \ref{semiclassical}, excitons will drift faster than naively expected.
-The correction is considerable: for the lowest level, our computed dipole curvature at 10 T is roughly 70\% larger than the single Landau level result, which is quantitative only at much stronger fields.
-It is also notable that the slopes of the dipole curvature corrections for higher energy excitons are smaller than those of lower energy, and can even change sign with increasing energy at fixed ${\bf K}$ (not shown).
+The correction is considerable: for the lowest level, our computed quantum geometric dipole at 10 T is roughly 70\% larger than the single Landau level result, which is quantitative only at much stronger fields.
+It is also notable that the slopes of the quantum geometric dipole corrections for higher energy excitons are smaller than those of lower energy, and can even change sign with increasing energy at fixed ${\bf K}$ (not shown).
 This impacts the speed at which they drift in an electric field.
-We discuss the impact of these dipole curvature enhancements on semiclassical motion of the excitons in further detail below.
+We discuss the impact of these quantum geometric dipole enhancements on semiclassical motion of the excitons in further detail below.

 Panels (d), (e), and (f) illustrate the Berry's curvature for the lowest three levels.
 In general, we find some structure near ${\bf K}=0$ for the exciton levels, but a tendency to vanish for larger $|{\bf K}|$ (not shown in figures).
 The distinctions among the different exciton levels become most noticeable at small momentum, where for example the Berry's curvature for the lowest level is strongly peaked, whereas for the next two levels the structure is relatively subtle.
 These differences impact the semiclassical motion of the excitons in an electric field, which we will discuss in the next section.